 After a candidate writes the solution to a problem, the solution must be compiled, tested, and then submitted.
 A sample output file comprises the output conditions that a solution must meet to be compiled successfully.

 Important: The sample output file must be in .txt format.
+The name of the sample output file must be as follows: out00.txt, out01.txt, out02.txt, etc.

 This is a logical explanation of how the sample output was derived from the sample input.
 This explanation is visible to the candidate.